Movie Plot – Logan Lucky: Jimmy Logan, a fired coalmine worker, comes up with a plan to pull off a heist during a NASCAR race in North Carolina.

 Cast: Channing Tatum, Adam Driver, Daniel Craig, Farrah Mackenzie, Katie Holmes

-Steven Soderbergh, back from retirement
+Steven Soderbergh, back from retirement with Logan Lucky

 Four years before Logan Lucky, director Steven Soderbergh announced his intention to retire from feature films.
 He did this to pursue other interests, but in 2017 his passion for filmmaking came back.

 One of his reasons for leaving was that the studio interferes too much with the director’s ideas.
 So what did he do now?
 Steven made this film independently and shared the profits with the crew instead.
-This gave him the freedom to film as he pleases.
+That gave him the freedom to film as he pleases.